Corrugated Tube Heat Exchangers for Remelting Margarine

 Other geometries could be used, as scraped surface heat exchangers, but their higher initial and operational costs, or the mechanical problems of the seals, make the tubular heat exchanger to be an attractive solution to bear in mind.

-With the report and analysis from the UPCT (Technical University of Cartagena) an optimised thermal design from the required exchange area viewpoint was proposed, ensuring a correct performance of the tubular heat exchanger.
+With the report and analysis from the UPCT (Universidad Politécnica de Cartagena) an optimised thermal design from the required exchange area viewpoint was proposed, ensuring a correct performance of the tubular heat exchanger.

-Based on our more than 40 references with margarine, the engineers from our Technical Department checked different configurations of our corrugated tube heat exchangers until proposing the one most suited to the client´s specifications.
+Based on our more than 40 references with margarine applications, the engineers from our Technical Department checked different configurations of our corrugated tube heat exchangers until proposing the one most suited to the client´s specifications.

 Margarine is a water-in-oil emulsion in which the water phase is finely spread in the form of droplets in the continuous animal or vegetable fat phase.
 This product is produced in different stages, as preparation of the water and fat phase, emulsion preparation, pasteurization stage, chilling-crystallization and packing or filling.